 Help in the house

 As noted help in the house is always necessary.
 We ask all helpers to carry out a daily routine, consisting of things like looking after the chickens/chicks, when we have them, collecting eggs, making bread, vacuuming, cleaning, emptying the dishwasher and cooking.
-In addition, we have a variety of other tasks, ranging from DIY and gardening to odd projects such as kids party bags, racking off home made wine, harvesting produce from the garden and foraging in the local hedgerows.
+In addition, we have a variety of other tasks, ranging from DIY and gardening to odd projects such as website design, racking off home made wine, harvesting produce from the garden and foraging in the local hedgerows.

-In terms of the garden, we could do with a hand restoring our kitchen garden, to include more perennial veg along permaculture lines.
-I also need help with day to day tasks such as woodcutting and weeding nettles, as well as specific future projects such as planting fruit trees, laying paths and edging and creating more water storage.
-I've recently realised that flattening the garden (its currently rather undulating) will require me to have a strategy of terracing or the like and I could do with some advice about where/how to do this.
+In terms of the garden generally, we need help with day to day tasks such as woodcutting and weeding nettles, as well as specific future projects such as planting fruit trees, laying paths and edging and creating more water storage.

 Winemaking,Plumbing, DIY and woodcutting skills are always appreciated.